telerik/maui-docs/controls/chart/series/cartesian/scatter-area-series.md

 }
  ```

-1. Finally, use the following snippet to declare a Cartesian Chart with a Scatter Area Series in XAML:
+1. Finally, use the following snippet to declare a Cartesian Chart with a ScatterArea Series in XAML:

  ```XAML
 <telerikChart:RadCartesianChart>